X

 Freeway Frustrations: How to Cope with Road Rage

 What driver hasn’t witnessed another motorist driving while distracted, dangerously tailgating, swerving through traffic at high speed, or gesturing rudely at others on the road?
 For that matter, what driver hasn’t felt a surge of anger after being cut off or having another car slide into the parking space they’d been patiently waiting for?
-What about when you are stuck in a traffic jam?
+What about when you are stuck in a traffic jam or behind a driver who is texting and driving?

 Road rage and aggressive driving—the two terms are often used interchangeably, though both exist along a spectrum of bad behavior—are not rare events.
-A 2016 study by AAA found that almost 80 percent of drivers “expressed significant anger, aggression or road rage … at least once in the past year.”
+In fact, per 2020 AAA research published by Bankrate, “Over 80% of U.S. drivers have engaged in aggressive driving behaviors like running red lights or flipping off another driver, but these habits don’t always escalate to road rage.”

 Scary, right?

 The National Highway Traffic Safety Administration (NHTSA) defines aggressive driving as when “an individual commits a combination of moving traffic offenses so as to endanger other persons or property.”
-Road rage, according to the NHTSA, emerged as a label to “describe the angry and violent behaviors at the extreme of the aggressive driving continuum.”
+Road rage, according to the NHTSA, emerged as ato “describe the angry and violent behaviors at the extreme of the aggressive driving continuum.”

 Behaviors that can be classified as aggressive driving and/or road rage include: